-The main advantage of a corporation is the liability protection it provides its owners or shareholders.
+One of the best-known and most widely used business entity forms is the corporation.
+One of the main advantages of forming a business as a corporation is the liability protection it provides its shareholders.
 Liability is limited because the corporation is a legal entity separate from its shareholder owners.
-One of the best-known and most widely used business entity forms is the corporation.

 Traditionally, corporations are viewed as having four identifying characteristics:

 - Limited liability

 As a separate legal entity, the corporation has a perpetual life.
 This means that it can continue as an entity indefinitely until the shareholders/owners choose to dissolve it.
 A corporation continues to exist even after the death, incapacity, or withdrawal of shareholders, directors, or officers.

 Furthermore, as a separate legal entity, the corporation is liable for its own debts and can only be held liable to the extent of the corporation’s assets.
 Even though shareholders can profit from the corporation through dividends and stock appreciation, they can’t be held personally liable for the business’s debts.
 The assets of a shareholder (owners) are personal assets that cannot be reached by corporate creditors, unless the "veil" of corporate limited liability is "pierced."
 The corporate veil is pierced when the required corporate formalities, such as having annual directors' and shareholders' meetings, etc., aren't followed.

 Although the corporate form generally results in limited liability, lenders usually require the shareholders of small, closely held corporations to personally guarantee corporate loans.
 If you personally guarantee the loans, you will have to pay the lender if the corporation is unable to pay.